syntasso/kratix-docs/docs/main/05-reference/07-deleting-kratix.md

   ```bash
   kubectl --context $PLATFORM delete promises --all -A
   ```
-  This will remove all of the workload resources from your [StateStore](./06-statestore/01-statestore.md).
+  This will remove all of the Resource workloads from your [StateStore](./06-statestore/01-statestore.md).
 1. Delete all other Kratix resources:
   ```bash
   kubectl --context $PLATFORM delete clusters --all -A